awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

 + **Dialing**—In **Settings**, you can configure the softphone to dial a DID desk phone if required\.
 When you choose a desk phone, enter the DID number to which calls go\.

 ### Softphone CCP IP Address Ranges<a name="ccp-ip-ranges"></a>

-Agents can log in using the URL, user name, and password provided by their Amazon Connect administrator\.
-Each agent has a unique user name and password\.

 If your agents use a softphone for Amazon Connect, you must allow traffic in both directions for the ports and addresses listed below, for the region in which you created your instance\.